Project Details

 Our goal:

-Develop the CRM into a functional tool that solves real operational problems while building an ecosystem where festivals using our platform would naturally bring fans to the app.
+Develop CRM into a functional tool that solves operational problems while building an ecosystem where festivals using our platform would naturally bring fans to the app.

 Goals & Constraints